wso2/docs-is/en/includes/guides/branding/configure-ui-branding.md

 </table>

 !!! note
-    You can only customize the provided fields.
-Adding custom fields to the branding preference texts is not supported.
+    Adding custom fields to the text preferences is not supported.